Lcornet/GENERA/README.md

 https://bccm.belspo.be/content/bccm-collections-genomic-era

 # NEWS
+03/05 !!!
+Genome-downloader version 3.0.0 is now available: donwload of proteomes + genomes !!!
-19.04 !!!
+19/04 !!!
 Genomic contamination estimation has been added to GENERA tools !!!
 19/04 !!!
 Single locus Maximum Likelihood Phylogeny has been added to GENERA tools !!!
 14/04 !!!
 Genome-downloader version 2.0.1 is now available: abbr mode is now optional !!!
 13/04 !!!
 Average Nucleotide Identity has been added to GENERA tools !!!